Leslie Mutch

 Leslie Alexander Mutch (14 January 1897 – 2 January 1977) was a Liberal Party member of the House of Commons of Canada.
 He was born in Crystal City, Manitoba.
 His career included jobs as an advertising executive for Eaton's, a life insurance agent and a teacher.

 Mutch graduated from the University of Manitoba in 1921 with a Bachelor of Arts and earned a Master of Arts degree there as well in 1929.
 He entered military service for World War I under the Queen's Own Cameron Highlanders, leaving the military in August 1945.

-He was first elected to Parliament at the Winnipeg South riding in the 1935 general election then re-elected in 1940, 1945 and 1949, thus serving in the 18th, 19th, 20th, and 21st Canadian Parliaments in their entireties.
-He never sat in cabinet, but he did sit with the governing caucus, led by William Lyon Mackenzie King and, from 1948, Louis St. Laurent, throughout his political career.
+He was first elected to Parliament at the Winnipeg South riding in the 1935 general election then re-elected in 1940, 1945 and 1949, thus serving in the 18th through 21st Canadian Parliaments.
+He served as a backbench supporter of the governments led by William Lyon Mackenzie King and from 1948, Louis St. Laurent throughout his political career.
 He did not seek re-election in 1953.